bismuthfoundation/Roadmap/README.md

 Depending on Twitter votes (Magento, Prestashop, WooCommerce, Other)

 ## Suggestions
-Projects that could enter in the roadmap once the timeframe is defined.
+Projects that are discussed and could enter in the roadmap once the timeframe is defined.

 * Tokens explorer
 * Hypernodes metrics and reward explorer
 * Bis Hackaton
+* Potential Fork to get the PoW algo more Asic and FPGA resistant

 ## Completed
 As activities from the lists above are completed, they are moved to here showing date completed: